Root Canal Therapy – Plano, TX

 Illustration of dental instrument being used to perform root canal therapy

+Root canal procedures are commonly performed to save teeth that would otherwise require extraction.
 To start the root canal treatment process, we will make sure your tooth is numb; we do not want you to experience pain or discomfort during your appointment.
 Once you are settled in, we will use special instruments to access your tooth’s interior and clean out damaged and infected tissue.
-Next, we will fill in the tooth with a material called gutta-percha.
-Following your treatment, you will likely need a crown to protect your tooth from future harm.
+The canals are thoroughly flushed to remove debris and infection from all parts of the root canal space.
+X-rays (rays) are used before, during, and after the procedure to monitor progress and ensure all parts of the canal are properly treated.

 The Benefits of Getting a Root Canal